Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 # 1. UX
 ### Site owner business objective
 This website is a great opportunity for the owner to be seen online.
-The customers can place orders at anytime.
+The customers can place orders at any time.

-This webiste allows the owner to reach the target group and the market.
+The website allows the owner to reach the target group and the market.

-The user get the best possible visitor experience.
+The user gets the best possible visitor experience.
 ### User objective
 ___
 #### New user objective:
- * User can easily find several options about their pastries products.The pastries include images, description and prices.
+ * User can easily find several options about their pastries products.
+The pastries include images, descriptionS and prices.
  * User can use the contact form to fulfill order.
- * User can design their own wishes by adding a file.
+ * User can design their wishes by adding a file.
- * User is able to choose a delivery date.
+ * User can choose a delivery date.
  * User can write an additional request.
  * User can visit and eat at the shop.
  * Customers recommend us to new customers
 #### Returning user objective:
- * User can find new products with new theme.
+ * Users can find new products with the new theme.
  * User can navigate easily on the site.
  * User can get discount.
  * User can come with their wishes.